-As illustrated in Fig. \ref{fig:LithoNet}, the proposed LithoNet consists of a CycleGAN-based \cite{zhu2017unpaired} domain transfer network and a deformation prediction network.
-LithoNet is designed to learn how an IC wafer fabrication process deforms the shape contours of a layout pattern.
-It thus can simulate the fabrication process to predict the shape deformation caused by the fabrication process for further virtual metrology applications based on i) a given layout and ii) a set of fabrication parameters.
-One major difficulty in learning the deformation model between a layout pattern and the corresponding SEM image of its fabricated circuitry lies in the fact that they are from heterogeneous domains.
-Specifically, an SEM image is a high-resolution, 8-bit, gray-scaled image with deep DOF (depth of field), whereas a layout is no more than a man-made binary pattern with only rectangular regional objects on it.
+As shown in Fig. \ref{fig:LithoNet}, LithoNet consists of a CycleGAN-based \cite{zhu2017unpaired} domain transfer network and a deformation prediction network.
+LithoNet is designed to learn how an IC fabrication process deforms the shape contours of a layout pattern.
+It can simulate the fabrication process to predict the shape deformation for further virtual metrology applications based on i) a given layout and ii) a set of fabrication parameters.
+One major difficulty in learning the shape deformation model between a layout pattern and its corresponding SEM image of fabricated circuitry lies in the fact that they are from heterogeneous domains.
+Specifically, an SEM image is a high-resolution, gray-scaled image with deep DOF (depth of field), whereas a layout is no more than a man-made binary pattern with only rectangular regional objects on it.
 As a result, the goal of LithoNet is to predict the contour shapes by learning the pixel-wise shape correspondence between every paired layout and SEM images.
 Nevertheless, due to the poor contrast and scanning pattern noise in SEM images, it is usually difficult to capture edge contours correctly from SEM images, on which a 1-pixel-drift corresponds to a nanometer-scale displacement on real IC products.
 Therefore, transferring the domain of SEM images to another intermediate domain without the above-mentioned contrast and noise problems would be beneficial.

 To this end, we propose a two-step framework.
 In the first step, we use CycleGAN \cite{zhu2017unpaired} to transfer a gray-scale SEM image to an intermediate domain, where images have SEM-styled shape contours and layout-styled clear background.
-Then, in the second step, given a source layout along with fabrication parameters, \textit{LithoNet} predicts the shape deformation due to the fabrication process.
-In sum, Step-I learns to remove the difference between the SEM image and its man-made binary shape so that Step-II can learn the shape correspondence between the SEM image and its original layout.
-In the following subsections, we will introduce our design in details.
+Then, in the second step, given a source layout along with fabrication parameters, LithoNet predicts the shape deformation introduced by the fabrication process.
+In sum, Step-I learns to bridge the gap between the SEM image and its binary layout so that Step-II can learn the shape correspondence between the SEM image and its original layout.
+In the following subsections, we will introduce our design in detail.